 Catlinite History

-Catlinite History - Pipestone BlocksThere are Catlinite quarries in Utah, Wisconsin and Minnesota.
-The Catlinite from the Pipestone, Minnesota quarry is the softest and the easiest to carve.
+There are Catlinite quarries in Utah, Wisconsin and Minnesota.
+Whereas the Catlinite from the Pipestone, Minnesota quarry is the softest and the easiest to carve.
 The quarry is mined only by Native Americans.
-The stone is extracted by hand and is protected from over-mining.
+The stone is extracted by hand therefore is protected from over-mining.
 It has traditionally been used to make long-stemmed Calumet pipes that were used in ceremonies.

 Looking at Catlinite history shows us that Native Americans have mined and used it for over two thousand years.
-The stone is considered sacred and is used and traded by many Native American tribes.
+The stone is considered sacred and is used and traded by many Native American communities.
 Several Catlinite pipes and effigies have been found in archaeological excavations in North America.
 Later in the 19th century, European traders began to manufacture Catlinite pipes as trade items.

 At The Wandering Bull, LLC you will find Catlinite to make your own pipes or carvings.
-We offer four sizes: 2” x 3”, 3” x 4”, 4” x 5” and 5” x 6”.
+While we offer many sizes, the most common are 2” x 3”, 3” x 4”, 4” x 5” and 5” x 6”.

 The Four Winds Pipe has four rings carved into the stem representing the four directions.